EXO Fire Protection Safety

 Pre-task planning

-Jobs should be understood before exposure begins.
-Scope, access, hazards, shutdown needs, trade coordination, customer contacts, and abnormal conditions should be identified before crews are left to improvise in the field.
+Scope, access, shutdown needs, hazards, site contacts, and abnormal conditions should be understood before crews are left to improvise in the field.

 2